ntkzwane/fluffy-react/README.md

 yarn start:one
 ```

-and the second and third sub-apps can be started with a similar script just replacing `:one` with `:two` or `three`.
+and the second and third sub-apps can be started with a similar script just replacing `:one` with `:two` or `:three`.